kyma-project/kyma/docs/application-connector/10-04-connector-service-troubleshooting.md

 Subject values present in CSR should match the subject in the response that you got.

-To check the subject of the generated CSR, run the following command:
+To check the subject of the generated CSR, run this command:
 ```
 openssl req -noout -subject -in {PATH_TO_CSR_FILE}
 ```